Women Forward (2021-2022)

 Absa Colours of Life Awards

-In 2020, the below 12 projects were realised through the support of Absa:
+In 2020, the below 12 projects were implemented with the support of Absa:

 - Aquaponics at Southern Handicapped Association

-The NGO was the first NGO to have implemented the aquaponic project to help the organisation in its journey towards financially independence and to promote a healthy method of production.
+The Southern Handicapped Association was the first NGO to have implemented the aquaponics project, in the perspective of helping 100 men and women achieve financial independence and promoting a healthy method of production.

 - Assocaition Kinouété